vadrer/vispen/README.md

 Intro
 -----

-vim-perl-sql is a plugin for [Vim][], providing support for quick execution of SQL which could be enriched with perl code.
+vispen is a plugin for [Vim][], providing support for quick execution of SQL which could be enriched with perl code.

-Mostly this could be considered as SQL client, which has tight integration with Perl.
+Mostly this could be considered as SQL client, which has tight integration with Perl, and also this could be considered as improved REPL functionality for Perl (read-eval-print-loop).

 TODO demo